2 min read

 Technology Considerations

 Although advanced computer skills are not a requirement, some knowledge of using computers and software will be useful during the setup process.
-In particular some experience using Android will help in the field, bu is not essential.
+In particular some experience using Android will help in the field, but is not essential.

 No upstream (internet) is required at the deployment location, and if appropriate batteries and power management is used, Indaba can be deployed in remote locations without power or connectivity.